eloncoingit/eloncoin/README.md

 How do I start?
 ----------------

-- Make sure port tcp 1971 is reachable from outside (optinal, but highly recommended)
+- Make sure port tcp 1971 is reachable from outside (optional, but highly recommended)
 - Open the eloncoin-qt(.exe) or eloncoind(.exe)

 Congratulations You're done!